somanadi/steel-eye/README.md

 ## 2)GO Environment Setup
-In the section we will download and install **GO** binaries and set appropiate Environment variables, so that **GO** can access its binaries and application code.
+In the section we will download and install **GO** binaries and set appropiate Environment variables, so that **GO** can access its binaries and our application code.
 &nbsp;

-**2a)** Once the system and instance passed the status checks has passed, SSH into the one of the 2 Application Nodes and execute below commands to download and install **GO**.
+**2a)** Once the system and instance has passed the status checks, SSH into the Application server and execute below commands to download and install **GO**.
 &nbsp;
 ``` sh
 $ sudo su